 Design & Technology (D&T)

-Using various modes of tools for teaching and learning D&T theory concepts in class – Students use the iPad to snap photographs of possible problems seen during recess time at the canteen, craft = survey questions online for research and learn about design factors through gamification.
+Using various tools for teaching and learning of D&T theory concepts in class - Students use the iPad or mobile phones to snap photographs of possible problems seen during recess time at the canteen, craft survey questions online for research and learn about design factors through gamification.

 Lower Secondary Programme

-The programme focus at the Lower Secondary level is to create interest and awareness in design through:
+The programme focuses to create interest and awareness in design at the lower secondary level through:

-- understanding technological areas in structures, mechanisms and electronics including the development of sketching
+- understanding technological areas in structures, mechanisms and electronics,

 Upper Secondary Programme

 At the upper secondary level, the aim is to inculcate creativity and innovative spirit through: